ITxPT/DataDictionary/Concepts/Concepts.md

 **Source:** ITxPT

-**Definition:** Number of passengers and other objects that entered and exited a specific PASSENGER SPACE since some previous time/event.
+**Definition:** Number of passengers and other objects that entered and exited a specific PASSENGER SPACE during a time span or since some implicit or explicit previous time/event.
 A possible implementation of LOGGABLE OBJECT.
+It is in essence an aggregation of relevant PASSENGER ENTRANCE COUNTs according to ENTRANCE FOR PASSENGER SPACE information.

 ## PASSENGER SPACE OCCUPANCY COUNT ##